Infant Respiratory Disorders- Overview and Practice Questions Vector

 11. What is Apnea of Prematurity (AOP)?

-Sudden cessation of breathing that lasts for at least 20 seconds or is accompanied by bradycardia or cyanosis in an infant less than 37 weeks.
+Apnea of Prematurity (AOP) is the sudden cessation of breathing for at least 20 seconds, often accompanied by bradycardia or cyanosis in infants born before 37 weeks gestation.

 12. What are the Air Leak Syndromes?